MikeyBurkman/eggnog/README.md

 ### What does eggnog do?
   - Crawls your source code and automatically discovers your files.
   - Provides a total replacement for require() in user code.
-(Also allows injecting, and thus mocking, of global variables as well.)
+All dependencies (including global variables) are injected instead.
   - Provide a standard and lightweight convention to define modules and their depencies.
-This includes both local (relative) files, external (package.json or core node), and global dependencies
   - Uses require() behind the scenes, so packages and files are imported the way you expect them to be.
-  - Injects dependencies, rather than having files fetch dependencies, making unit testing much easier.
+  - Provides a way to specify mock implementations of dependencies, for easier unit testing.
   - Detects circular dependencies in your app.
   - Provides some basic scoping of modules.

-### Why is that important?
+### Why is all of that important?
-  - Local files are always identified by their folder structure.
-A file at <app root>/foo/bar.js can be injected with the ID 'foo/bar'.
+  - All modules follow a standard convention.
+See at a glance what a module's dependencies are.
-  - External files are identifiable with the same name you would use with require(). require('express') becomes 'lib::express'.
+  - Local modules are always identified by their folder structure.
+A file at <app root>/foo/bar.js can be injected with the ID 'foo/bar', no matter where you are in the application.
-  - Requires dependency information to be listed at the top of every file, instead of being scattered.
-Consistency.
+  - Unit testing modules with dependencies like `request` can now be done without connecting to a server
-  - Most files only need to follow a convention to work with eggnog, and do not require any extra dependencies of their own.
-(In this way, you are locked in only to a convention, and not to the eggnog tool itself.)
+  - Circular dependencies are almost always unintentional bugs that are sometimes difficult to find.

 ### What type of projects can I use eggnog in?
   - eggnog is as un-opinionated as possible.
 (Except for a few things like not having circular dependencies and not tying modules to external implementations.)